mindspore-lab/mindcv/configs/vgg/README.md

 msrun --bind_core=True --worker_num 8 python train.py --config configs/vgg/vgg16_ascend.yaml --data_dir /path/to/imagenet
 ```

-Similarly, you can train the model on multiple GPU devices with the above `msrun` command.

 For detailed illustration of all hyper-parameters, please refer
 to [config.py](https://github.com/mindspore-lab/mindcv/blob/main/config.py).